 Neutral Plunger Assembly Jam Nut

-The jam nut is located on the left side of the neutral plunger.
+The jam nut is located is located on the left side of the neutral plunger.
 If loose, immobilize bolt head with one wrench and use another wrench to tighten the nut.
-See Figure 6-2.
+See Fig. 6-2.

 Rear Bearing Cap Screws